-Even t# Event Time Event Description Responsibl e Controller Recipie nt Player(s) Expected Outcome of Player Action 29 1130 Notify Net Control and FARPOC that there is a shelter resident with a fever and a stiff or achy neck. (envelope) SHELTE R MANAG ER TEAM TWO Notify Net control station and FARPOC 30 1130 Formal message for STRIKE TEAM TWO to send to both Alachua FARPOC and STATE SWIC (envelope) SHELTE R MANAG ER TEAM TWO send message by any formal means Rebecca W. contacts Strike Team one and tells them the tigers are free and devouring people RADIO REBECCA W STRIKE TEAM ONE 31 1140 "Program" sent to FARPOC - must send email SWIC FARPO C forward to all comm Strike Teams 1210 INJECT 32 1210 Exercise is completed - send in ICS-214 / ICS-309 to FARPOC leader and to the ALACHUA IC, pack up and head back (envelope) COMM ONE COMM TWO FARPO C send in reports and pack up and go home.
+Even t# Event Time Event Description Responsibl e Controller Recipie nt Player(s) Expected Outcome of Player Action 30 1130 Formal message for STRIKE TEAM TWO to send to both Alachua FARPOC and STATE SWIC (envelope) SHELTE R MANAG ER TEAM TWO send message by any formal means Rebecca W. contacts Strike Team one and tells them the tigers are free and devouring people RADIO REBECCA W STRIKE TEAM ONE 31 1140 FARPOC - must send email SWIC FARPO C forward to all comm Strike Teams 1210 INJECT 32 1210 Exercise is completed - send in ICS-214 / ICS-309 to FARPOC leader and to the ALACHUA IC, pack up and head back (envelope) COMM ONE COMM TWO FARPO C send in reports and pack up and go home.